10up/autoshare-for-twitter/readme.txt

 == Upgrade Notice ==

 = 2.3.2 =
+Security release: this patches an access control issue with retweets.
+Please upgrade promptly.
 This release bumps the WordPress minimum from 6.6 to 6.8.

 = 2.3.1 =
 This release bumps the WordPress minimum from 6.5 to 6.6.